flyteorg/flyte/flyteidl/protos/docs/core/core.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

    "name", ":ref:`ref_string`", "", "name indicates a unique id for the token request within this task token requests.
-It&#39;ll be used as a suffix for environment variables and as a filename for mounting tokens as files. &#43;required"
+It'll be used as a suffix for environment variables and as a filename for mounting tokens as files. +required"
    "type", ":ref:`ref_flyteidl.core.OAuth2TokenRequest.Type`", "", "type indicates the type of the request to make.
-Defaults to CLIENT_CREDENTIALS. &#43;required"
+Defaults to CLIENT_CREDENTIALS. +required"
-   "client", ":ref:`ref_flyteidl.core.OAuth2Client`", "", "client references the client_id/secret to use to request the OAuth2 token. &#43;required"
+   "client", ":ref:`ref_flyteidl.core.OAuth2Client`", "", "client references the client_id/secret to use to request the OAuth2 token. +required"
-   "idp_discovery_endpoint", ":ref:`ref_string`", "", "idp_discovery_endpoint references the discovery endpoint used to retrieve token endpoint and other related information. &#43;optional"
+   "idp_discovery_endpoint", ":ref:`ref_string`", "", "idp_discovery_endpoint references the discovery endpoint used to retrieve token endpoint and other related information. +optional"
    "token_endpoint", ":ref:`ref_string`", "", "token_endpoint references the token issuance endpoint.
-If idp_discovery_endpoint is not provided, this parameter is mandatory. &#43;optional"
+If idp_discovery_endpoint is not provided, this parameter is mandatory. +optional"